Cooking With Cast Iron

 Fans of cooking with cast iron revere it for its versatility and flexibility.
 Nothing puts a good sear on a steak or chop like blazing hot cast iron, and few other cooking implements go from stovetop to oven and back with such ease.
 Breakfast bacon and eggs slide right off a well-seasoned cast iron griddle like glass.
 Tough meats slowly braise into fork-tender morsels in a cast iron dutch oven.
 And anyone who knows good cornbread knows it absolutely must be baked in cast iron.

 There are a few things you don't want to cook in cast iron, however.
-Unless the pan is extremely well-seasoned, you should avoid acidic foods-- such as those containing tomatoes, wine, or vinegar-- which may cause excess iron to be absorbed into them.
+Unless the pan is extremely well-seasoned, you should avoid acidic items-- such as tomatoes, wine, or vinegar-- which may deteriorate the seasoning and cause excess iron to be leached into the food.
 The higher the moisture content of the acidic food and the longer the cooking time, the higher the amount of iron absorption.

 Cooking spinach, due to the oxalic acid it contains, is also inadvisable, as it reacts with the iron and turns the food an unappetizing black color.

 In the case of acidic or other reactive foods, it's best to consider another type of cooking utensil, like enameled cast iron!